EmberExperts/ember-custom-actions/README.md

 - `actionId` - id of the action which can be handled later on in adpaters and serializers
 - `options` - optional parameter which will overwrite the configuration options

-If you want to customize your request in your adapter please, implement our adapter mixin, eg:
+If you want to customize your request in your adapter please, implement our adapter mixin:
 ```js
 import JSONAPIAdapter from 'ember-data/adapters/json-api';
 import { AdapterMixin } from 'ember-custom-actions';